Labour and Birth

 Once your baby has been born, your midwife will continue to support and monitor you and your baby.

 Giving birth at home

 If you are well and have an uncomplicated pregnancy you can choose to give birth at home.
 At the birth, your LMC Midwife will have another midwife attend to support you and her during and immediately after the birth.
 Your LMC will remain with you after the birth for at least two hours.

-Charlotte Jean has a relaxed and 'home-like' atmosphere, where partners can stay.
-You can also transfer back to Charlotte Jean for postnatal care if you have birthed in Dunedin.
+COMU has a relaxed and 'home-like' atmosphere, where partners can stay.
+You can also transfer back to COMU for postnatal care if you have birthed in Dunedin.

 Queen Mary Maternity Unit, Dunedin Hospital